 Technology for better ambulance care

-“I have a background in information science and the interaction between humans and computers.
+"My background is in information science and the interaction between humans and computers.

-Hanna Maurin Söderholm, Senior Lecturer at the Swedish School of Library and Information Science and PreHospen at the University of Borås, as told to Lena M Fredriksson
+Hanna Maurin Söderholm, senior lecturer at the Swedish School of Library and Information Science and in the PreHospen Centre for Prehospital Research at the University of Borås, spoke to Lena M Fredriksson

 Photo: Ida Danell